International Relations

 Foundational Concepts

-Students are introduced to the formative terms, concepts and foundational theories used by IR scholars in their everyday analysis of world politics.
-Students can expect to explore the origins of power, the concepts of the State and Nation, explore the differences between power and influence, key foundational theories and the various dimensions of security.
+This module introduces the key terms, concepts, and theories used by International Relations scholars in the study of world politics.
+You will explore the origins of power and diplomacy, the concepts of the State and Nation, the differences between power and influence, and the dimensions of security.
+The module also examines the development of political, economic, social, cultural, and diplomatic issues across the globe, as well as the key actors and institutions involved.

 Year Two

-Theories and analysis of International Relations
+Theories and Analysis of International Relations

-The challenges and structures of Foreign Policy
+The Challenges and Structures of Foreign Policy

-EU Foreign Policy
+- EU Foreign Policy

-UK Foreign Policy
+- UK Foreign Policy

 Year Three